WhySoBad/abwart/README.md

 * Support for default policies on a per-registry basis
 * Support for docker registry and OCI images
 * Support for docker registries with http basic authentication or without any authentication
-* Automatic garbage collection inside the registry after tag deletion
+* Automatic garbage collection inside the registry after tag deletion or with independent cleanup schedule
 * Easily deployable using docker
 * Support for multiple docker registries (who needs this?) with a single deployment